Perry Klein: College career

-National Football League
+Professional career

-Klein was a fourth-round draft pick of the Atlanta Falcons in the 1994 NFL draft—the third quarterback drafted, behind Heath Shuler and Trent Dilfer-and won the No. 3 quarterback slot with them over Bob Gagliano.
-He was with the Falcons for two seasons.
+Before the 1994 NFL draft, Klein outcompeted every other quarterback at the league’s scouting combine.
+Nonetheless, the Stevens Point Journal only projected him as a fifth-round choice and as the eighth-best quarterback in the draft.
+Vinny Ditrani of The Record rated Klein the seventh-best quarterback, as the tenth-best by the Philadelphia Daily News, and as a likely fourth-round pick by the South Florida Sun-Sentinel, who rated Klein fifth-best.
+As a fourth-round draftee by the Atlanta Falcons, he would actually prove the third quarterback drafted, behind first-rounders Heath Shuler and Trent Dilfer.
+Klein won the No. 3 quarterback slot with the Falcons over Bob Gagliano.
+He stayed with the Falcons for two seasons.
 In 1996, he was waived by the team and played with the Amsterdam Admirals in the World Football League, which would become NFL Europe.

 Accolades

-In 2008 he was inducted into the Southern California Jewish Sports Hall of Fame.
+In 2008, Klein was inducted into the Southern California Jewish Sports Hall of Fame.